From A Wiki of Ice and Fire

-The main battle was on the island of Pyke, led by Robert himself and his friend Lord Eddard Stark.
+The main battle was on the island of Pyke, led by Robert himself and his friend, Lord Eddard Stark.
 The nearby Botley castle was destroyed, as was the town of Lordsport beneath it, before the main attack on the castle of Pyke itself was launched.
 Robert's forces assaulted the southern wall with siege engines, finally shattering the main watchtower there and bringing parts of the surrounding wall down.
 Maron Greyjoy, the second of Balon's three sons, was killed in the breach.
 Thoros of Myr was first through the breach wielding a sword coated in wildfire.
-Jorah Mormont was not far behind him, and earned a knighthood for his bravery that day.
-The fighting in the castle was very fierce, but eventually the castle was taken.
+Jorah Mormont was not far behind him, and he earned a knighthood for his bravery that day.
+The fighting in the castle was fierce, but eventually the castle was taken.
 Balon Greyjoy was forced to swear fealty once more to the Iron Throne, and his surviving son, the nine-year-old Theon, was given into the care of Lord Stark as a hostage to ensure Balon's good behavior.

 Lord Greyjoy surrendered, his two eldest sons were killed, and his last surviving son, Theon, was made a ward of House Stark as hostage.
 Robert's victory cemented his hold on the Iron Throne, having overthrown the Targaryens six years before.
-He threw a great Tourney at Lannisport to celebrate his victory.
+He threw a great tourney at Lannisport to celebrate his victory.

 The aftermath of the rebellion resulted in the castle of Pyke being severely damaged and partially rebuilt.
-For the the Faith it suffered abuse at the hands of fanatics who worship the Drowned God.
+For the Faith, it suffered abuse at the hands of fanatics who worship the Drowned God.
 Baelor Blacktyde, Lord of Blacktyde, was a child when his father died in the war.
 As a result he was taken away to Oldtown as a hostage following the end of the rebellion.
 He returned eight years later as a follower of the Seven.